top of page

 1. What is auto loan refinancing, and how does it work?

 Auto loan refinancing is the process of replacing your current car loan with a new one, typically from a different lender.
-The new loan may have more favorable terms, such as lower interest rates or reduced monthly payments, allowing you to save money and achieve better financial flexibility.
+The new loan may have more favourable terms, such as lower interest rates or reduced monthly payments, allowing you to save money and achieve better financial flexibility.

 2. Is auto loan refinancing in Canada a good idea for everyone?